CrickCrock28/Game-of-the-goose/readme.md

-# 🐍 Goose Game (Gioco dell’Oca)
+# 🐍 Game of the goose (Gioco dell’Oca)

-This project is a text-based implementation of the classic **Goose Game**, entirely developed in **Italian** as required for a university programming course.
+This project is a text-based implementation of the classic **Game of the goose**, entirely developed in **Italian** as required for a university programming course.
 It includes support for saving games, displaying player rankings, and multiple modular features.

 ---